Skip to content Skip to main navigation Skip to footer

 The Old Ottawa East Community Association (OOECA) is the volunteer run association representing the residents and businesses of Old Ottawa East.

 Annual OOECA membership costs $5 per household or business.
-Memberships are available for purchase Fall membership drive, at any of our meetings, or online with e-transfer (or mail with cheque).
+Purchase your membership during our Fall membership drive, at our board meetings, online (e-transfer) or by mail (cheque).

 Executive